-Frs.
-McDonald has a large parish in a beautiful church up in the farm country.
+There are two large parishes in beautiful churches up in the farm country of Michigan.
 Several of their people have left to become Baptists and other "flavors" of Protestantism.
 They all joined Protestant Bible studies or had a religious experience which convinced them the Catholic Church was wrong.
 Then they began attempting to pull others out of the church.

-Recently we had a meeting.
+Several years ago we had a meeting.
 The priests had received a letter from a gentleman named Dean (and I sincerely mean "gentleman" since he was polite and a pleasure to talk with) demanding answers to a series of questions directed against them.
 He was convinced that Catholic teaching and practice were wrong and unbiblical and it seemed he convinced a number of people to follow him.